madmachineio/MadDrivers/README.md

 This part guides you through adding a new driver to this library.
 Take SHT3x for example.

+To start with, let's have an overview of the main repository’s source tree.
+The `MadDrivers` is a Swift package.
+You'll find source code for all drivers, example projects, a manifest file, and other files.
+* `Sources`: device driver code.
+* `Examples`: simple demos for each device to get started.
+* `Tests`: test for device drivers.
+* `Package.swift`: package name and its content.
+* `Package.mmp`: MadMachine project file.

 ```
 ├── MadDrivers
 │   ├── Sources